keithduncan/catbus/README.md

 _Generated using https://sequencediagram.org/_

-1. An index of each tarball is precomputed and stored beside the tar archives.
+1. An index of the tar archive to be transport is precomputed and stored beside the tar archives using `catbus index`.
-  1. `catbus index` is used to generate the index files.
-1. A receiver invokes `catbus transport receive-index` connected to a sender `catbus transport upload-index`
-  1. A reliable transport is assumed, such as SSH tunnels.
+1. A receiver invokes `catbus transport receive-index` connected to a sender `catbus transport upload-index`.
+A reliable transport is assumed, such as SSH tunnels.
 1. The sender writes the index to the receiver
 1. The receiver tries to source the parts from the previously received local library of parts
 1. The receiver requests missing parts from the sender